ComputeCanada/molmodsim-vmd-visualization/_episodes/04-visualizing_trajectories.md

 ### RMSD Trajectory Analysis
 The RMSD is a numerical measurement of the difference between two structures: a target structure and a reference structure.
 Our interest in molecular dynamics is in how structures and parts of structures change over time.
 For example, a plot of RMSD vs. time will reveal the opening and closing of gates on a protein, such as a transporter.
 When compared with the starting point, the RMSD can identify protein structure changes and study stability of the simulated system.
 As the RMSD curve flattens or levels off, that can be a sign that the system has equilibrated.
+{: .instructor_notes}

-You can calculate the time dependence of RMSD in a molecular dynamics simulation using the RMSD Trajectory Tool.
+- You can calculate the time dependence of RMSD in a molecular dynamics simulation using the RMSD Trajectory Tool.
 It is located under `Extensions` -> `Analysis` -> `RMSD Trajectory Tool`

 1. Load a trajectory
 2. Start `RMSD Trajectory Tool` and add a molecule: `Add active`